 Crawl spaces are the most moisture-prone area in most homes — dark, poorly ventilated, and in direct contact with ground moisture.
 Excess humidity in a crawl space leads to mold growth, wood rot, pest infestations, and musty odors that rise into your living areas.
 A dedicated crawl space dehumidifier is not a luxury; it is essential protection for your home's structure and your family's health.
-We tested the top high-capacity dehumidifiers in real crawl space conditions to find the best performers.
+We analyzed customer reviews and manufacturer specifications to find the best performers for crawl space conditions.

 What to Look For in a Crawl Space Dehumidifier